A common query we’ve been hearing at Change Checker HQ comes from people asking about variations in their 12 sided £1 coins.

 Finding the coin in your change

-The challenge of finding a dual dated £1 coin sparked this Change Checker’s interest in collecting coins and I’m sure will encourage more collectors out there to look more closely at their £1 coins.
+I’m sure that the challenge of finding a dual dated £1 coin has sparked many Change Checker’s interest in collecting coins and I’m sure will encourage more collectors out there to look more closely at their £1 coins.

 If you’ve come across an interesting coin in your change, be sure to get in touch with us.
 We’d love to hear about the rare coins you’ve found.